timothyvarghese/AbstractSeries/README.md

    Future: The code is still too slow for both Fibonacci and for primes.
 For Fibonacci, a future version would jump directly to the next Fibonacci number without incrementing the integers one at a time.
 This would require redefining the increment operator.
 The prime code is also too slow and needs to be rewritten using the sieve of Eratosthenes.

-   Should be easy to add alternating sums.
+   Should be easy to add alternating sums to the main loop by keeping a sign variable that stays one for positive sums

-   There are comments in the code to indicate where to add new special numbers and where to add new Transformations which should make this code easy to extend.
+   .